Panchito Gómez Toro: Cuban War of Independence

 On November 2, Maceo received the note from Gómez.
-Two letters from Eusebio Hernández and Colonel Juan Masó Parra allowed him to understand the seriousness of the situation.
+Two letters from Eusebio Hernández Pérez and Colonel Juan Masó Parra allowed him to understand the seriousness of the situation.
 He couldn't believe it.
 Concerned, he immediately responded to the call of the Generalissimo despite the fact that his stay in Pinar del Río was vital.

 To get to Las Villas, he repeatedly tried to cross the 32 km long Mariel-Majana trail.
 In one of his attempts, he collapsed from his horse before regaining consciousness a few moments later.
 He stated that “he had been dizzy, and blamed it on the humidity of the night since he had fallen asleep a few minutes after having sucked a cane."
 Some have speculated that the reason was a precognitive dream in which he had seen his wife covered by a veil and all his brothers killed in the war.

 He got a boat to cross the mouth of the Mariel River with 20 soldiers on December 4.
 He left behind his escort and 150 men who accompanied him to the trail Sullen y taciturn.
 It never seemed like such a short night to him, nor did he imagine that Commander Francisco Cirujeda, chief of 7th battalion, was waiting for him on the other side of the San Quintín River, who operated between Punta Brava and the route for Vueltabajo, on the border with Mariel, stated: "They have just assured me that Maceo intends to pass only by the immediate trail to Mariel […]”.
 Gómez had then notified his superior on December 1.